aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/graviton/scheduling-graviton.md

 ---
-title: Configure pods with tolerations
+title: Run pods on Graviton
 sidebar_position: 20
 ---

-Now that we have tainted our managed node group, we'll need to configure our application to take advantage of this change.

-For the purpose of this module, we'll want to configure our application to deploy the `ui` microservice only on nodes that are part of our recently tainted managed node group.
+Now that we have tainted our Graviton node group, we'll need to configure our application to take advantage of this change.
+To do so, let's configure our application to deploy the `ui` microservice only on nodes that are part of our Graviton-based managed node group.

 Before making any changes, let's check the current configuration for the UI pods.
 Keep in mind that these pods are being controlled by an associated deployment named `ui`.